If you’re looking for Bible studies for women, you’ve come to the right place!

 - Give you the experience of knowing God and His Word better when you are finished!

 There are eleven studies I’ve personally done that I’m recommending today!
+I’m also including four more recommendations that other friends of mine have done and enjoyed.
 I’ll break down the details on a few of them and the rest will be a brief overview.

 The studies I’m referring to today are specifically for women, by women (with the exception of ONE, written by a guy).